JamesLavin/jimmy_jukebox/README.markdown

 Mac:

 - No additional requirements.
 The built-in `afplay` should play MP3, OGG, FLAC and WAV files.
+(When I finally tried running this on a Mac in Oct 2013, it didn't work, but then I fixed it.)

 JRuby: